Easy RISC-V

 We’ll talk in detail about all of pc, registers, instructions, labels, and the two checkboxes later.

 Now you may have also guessed that addi x10, x0, 0x123 means x10 = x0 + 0x123.
-As of ebreak, for now, just remember that ebreak stops the emulator.
+As for ebreak, for now, just remember that ebreak stops the emulator.

 Processor state

-After that, 31 general purpose registers are listed, numbered x1 through x31.
+RV32I has 31 general purpose registers numbered x1 through x31.
 These can contain any 32-bit data.

 (If you’re wondering, there are no flags for RV32I.)

-You may have noticed I’ve omitted one register.
 The register x0 is a special “zero register”.
 For computational instructions, you can use x0 anywhere a register is expected.
 Reading it always gives zero, and writing to it just gets ignored.
-The use of a special register simplifies the design of the architecture, and this use is shared by MIPS and Arm AArch64.
+The use of a special register simplifies the design of the architecture, and this design is shared by MIPS and Arm AArch64.
 We will make good use of x0 soon.

 Instruction syntax